rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 #### 13.1.4 Alma holdings location
+All accessioned manuscript and EUA materials should have an Alma bib record with the correct holdings record that indicates the location of the material.

 #### 13.1.5 Book Finding Aid

-The [Book Finding Aid](https://emory.sharepoint.com/:x:/s/EUVRoseLibrary/EWcl1ejWBbxGsBOCt63VnyEBaZUth59gnSMWr7h2w6rymw?e=6RrgQf)  provides locations for books collections in the Level 9 stacks.
+The [Book Finding Aid](https://emory.sharepoint.com/:x:/s/EUVRoseLibrary/EWcl1ejWBbxGsBOCt63VnyEBaZUth59gnSMWr7h2w6rymw?e=6RrgQf) serves as a guide to locations for books collections in the Level 9 stacks.

 ## 13.2 Onsite Stacks Management